Skip to main content

 Vitamin A

-Function: Works as an antioxidant, protect body against infections by keeping tissues in the mouth, stomach, intestines and respiratory system healthy (first line of defense)
+Function: Acts as an antioxidant to protect the body against infections by keeping tissues healthy in the mouth, stomach, intestines, and respiratory system (the first line of defense)

 Sources: sweet potatoes, carrots, pumpkin, cantaloupe, papaya, mango, apricot, spinach, red bell peppers, ricotta cheese, egg yolk.